 See quantities and complete instructions in the recipe card.

 - Soak your oats in water overnight.
-You can soak them only 15 minutes before eating them as well.
+You can soak them for only 15 minutes before eating them as well.

 When activated in water, our bodies better digest the nuts, seeds, and oats.
 Nuts are plant seeds; soaking them for 12 hours can start the germination process, causing changes in the seed.

 When you soak nuts and seeds, you minimize their nutritional inhibitors and toxic substances as they are absorbed into the water, making it easier for your body to absorb the great stuff.